plva/blog/posts/2025-06-designing-python-ai-agent-workspace.md

 ## A quieter day after a noisy week

 My first attempt followed the "move fast, fix later" playbook.
 Codex and Cursor issued roughly fifty pull requests in a blur of green check-marks—until everything slowed.
 The agents stopped recognising their own conventions; the domain language still lived only in my head.
-Untangling migrations became the main occupation and progress stalled.
+Progress soon felt like herding cats: each agent wandered off its own convention, and keeping them all in line took more effort than writing new features.

 So I tried the opposite experiment.
 I blocked off a single, focused day to design—no feature code, just structure.
 By the end of that day I had drafted more than forty Architecture Decision Records and a dependency-ordered backlog ready for parallel implementation.
 The design won't solve every future problem, but it should stop early velocity from sinking into a swamp.